CoffeeHubMC/Velope/README.md

 - FIRST - created for testing purposes, it always outputs the first server that has been associated with a group
 - HIGHEST - basically tries to fill the server: outputs server with the largest amount of players connected
+- LOWEST - outputs server with the least amount of players connected

 ## Support
 This plugin is somewhat just a bit better than "proof-of-concept" so there's a lot of things to hone.